RamkishanPanthena/Startup-Success-Prediction/README.md

 #### **Visualization #2**

-From the below Sankey diagram, we can visualize the number of key relationships a company has to its success/failure.
+From the below Sankey diagram, we can visualize the number of key relationships a company had and correlate it to its success/failure.
 We can see that companies with fewer relationships are more likely to fail as compared to companies with more relationships.

 ![sankey1](https://user-images.githubusercontent.com/29097566/48718347-342be780-ebe9-11e8-97c6-4f829c6b6a05.JPG)